 In late 1992 the group had a membership grown to about 27 members.
 It was decided that we should become a “Mexican Nonprofit Civil Association.”
 With that settled, I left for the States, planning to return to Puerto Vallarta in April 1993 of the next year when our new Association’s constitution was to be signed at the notary public.

-A month after the officers and board members signed the constitution we held our first meeting to correct some earlier mistake.
-During our meetings were actively planned many different environmental projects with detailed steps to complete them.
+A month after the officers and board members signed the constitution we held our first meeting to correct some earlier problems.
+During our meetings we actively planned many different environmental projects with detailed steps to complete them.
 The members worked together to plan, vote on and achieve what they wanted.
 As a group of 27 members we began a regular program to clean all the beaches, as well as the streets in town and the river bed, not just once but every week, and for the first time ever.
-We rebuilt both plazas and conducted environmental seminars for adults and weekly environmental classes for children, plus put up hundreds of signs to stop illegal dumping, planted thousands of hardwood trees, etc.
+We helped rebuild both plazas and conducted environmental seminars for adults and weekly environmental classes for children, plus put up hundreds of signs to stop illegal dumping, planted thousands of hardwood trees, amoung many other things.

 The Group’s community environmental projects were making a big change.
-Although at this time there was only one remaining problem - poaching of the marine turtle nests.
+There was only one remaining problem - poaching of the marine turtle nests.
 To solve this problem the members felt that education of the community’s children was the best and only solution, and they were totally correct.